stibinator/DuAEF_Duik_Docs/src/docs/cel-animation.md

 ![cel anim panel](img\duik-screenshots\S-Animation\S-Animation-Tools\CelAnimation-panels.png)

-The *cel animation* tool is used in conjunction with After Effects’ paint effect to create traditional hand drawn animations.
+The ***Cel Animation*** tool is used in conjunction with After Effects’ paint effect to create traditional hand drawn animations.

 This tool creates celluloids which will receive animations.
-You can add celluloids on a single layer by checking the Single Layer checkbox.
+You can add celluloids on a single layer by checking the *Single Layer* checkbox.
 In this case, each celluloid will be a new paint effect on the selected layer.
 If it is unchecked, Duik creates a new solid with a paint effect for each celluloid; they are automatically numbered.